rust-lang/rfcs/text/0000-cargo-sbom.md

 New government initiatives aimed at improving the security of the software supply chain such as the US "Executive Order 14028: Improving the Nation's Cybersecurity" or the EU "Cyber Resilience Act" require a Software Bill of Materials.
 Generating accurate SBOMs with Cargo is currently difficult because, depending on target selection or activated features, the dependencies may be different.

 For workspaces that generate multiple compiled artifacts, each artifact may have different dependencies referenced.
 Existing tools (see prior art section) attempt to approximate the correct dependency set, however precise dependency information for each compiled artifact is difficult without built-in Cargo support.
-Generating the SBOM at the same time as the compiled artifact allows precise dependency information to be emitted for each compiled artifact.
+Generating the SBOM information at the same time as the compiled artifact allows precise dependency information to be emitted for each compiled artifact.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation